 - Digital photo (preferably with a white background)

 - Qualification Statement (min 100 words, max 600) – namely a “where, how and why” statement; that is, “where” do you see yourself best fitting in; “how” you would fill this specific area and “why” you should be selected.

 For those who will be included on the ballot, the photo and statement will be posted on the Elections page of the AUGI web site.

 All nominations must be in by midnight (CST) November 1st, in order to be considered on the ballot.
 The Nomination and Elections committee will review the nominations and seek approval by the full board for the names of those nominees that will be included on the ballot.

 How will the voting be conducted?

 Keep in mind…

-Board members are also encouraged to attend Local User Groups or Associations in their area, events, and other AUGI and Autodesk events as a representative of AUGI.
+Board members are also encouraged to attend Local User Groups or Associations in their area, local events, and other AUGI and Autodesk functions as a representative of AUGI.
 Board members may also be serving in other areas as volunteers where they are subject to the timeline and demands of the projects in which they are involved.